Ángel María Villar: Post-retirement

 In 1979, still as an active player, Villar majored in law, and would practice the activity during the following years, which he accumulated with several posts in the footballing hierarchies – he was one of the founders of the Association of Spanish Footballers in 1978.

-Having already worked in the Royal Spanish Football Federation under president José Luis Roca, Villar was elected his successor in 1988, and would stay in office for the following two decades, being in charge as the national team won Euro 2008.
+Having already worked in the Royal Spanish Football Federation under president José Luis Roca, Villar was elected his successor in 1988.
+He was in charge as the national team won the 2010 FIFA World Cup as well as the 2008 and 2012 European Championships.

 Villar also occupied several roles within UEFA and FIFA, being named the organizations' vice president, respectively in 1992 and 2002.
-Following Spain's controversial exit at the 2002 FIFA World Cup, he left his post at the latter, but was immediately named, amongst others, for the presidency of the Referees' Committee (also in that year, he was named for that position at UEFA).
+Following Spain's controversial exit at the 2002 FIFA World Cup, he left his post at the latter, but was immediately named, amongst others, for the presidency of the Referees' Committee; also that year, he was named for that position at UEFA.

 Villar led the unsuccessful Spain and Portugal 2018 World Cup bid.
 On 16 February 2012, he was elected for his seventh term at the helm of the Spanish Federation, remaining in office until 2016.

 Following the suspension of Michel Platini in October 2015, Villar became UEFA's acting president.
 The following month, he was fined 25,000 Swiss francs and warned by the FIFA Ethics Committee for failing to cooperate with the investigation into the bidding process of the 2018 World Cup.

 On 18 July 2017, Villar was arrested on suspicion of embezzling funds.
 Nine days later, he resigned from his post at both FIFA and UEFA.